 Take a Dive Trip at Stuart's Cove

-The Stuart's Cove dive operation is located on the less-visited southwest side of New Providence Island, in a cozy cove that constantly bustles with activity.
-Beginners get diving lessons while experienced divers suit up for open-water adventures -- the latter including the opportunity to dive with wild sharks.
-Other options include snorkeling, SNUBA (a cross between snorkeling and SCUBA), a wall dive using underwater scooters, and the opportunity to pilot your own mini sub.Continue to 6 of 11 below.
+The Stuart's Cove dive operation is located on the less-visited southwest side of New Providence Island, in a cozy cove that continually bustles with activity.
+Beginners get diving lessons while experienced divers suit up for open-water adventures—the latter including the opportunity to dive with wild sharks.
+Other options include snorkeling and SNUBA (a cross between snorkeling and SCUBA).

 Get Your Fish On at Arawak Cay

-This collection of eclectic beachside restaurants, huts and bars can be a little touristy as far as Caribbean fish fries go, but locals still turn out for fresh fish and conch fritters, cold Kalik beer, and music and dancing every night of the week.
-For fresh fish off the boat with an even more authentic local vibe, try Potter's Cay under the Paradise Island bridge.Continue to 7 of 11 below.
+This collection of eclectic beachside restaurants, huts, and bars can be a little touristy as far as Caribbean fish fries go, but locals still turn out for fresh fish and conch fritters, cold Kalik beer, and music and dancing every night of the week.
+It's one of the best places on the island to try freshly caught seafood while paying a fraction of the price of what you would pay in upscale hotel restaurants.
+To snack as the locals do, Arawak Cay is an unbeatable location with several different options to try.
+For fresh fish off the boat with an even more authentic local vibe, try Potter's Cay under the Paradise Island Bridge.